 what to pack for Six Flags

-With twenty-seven parks all over the world, the name Six Flags is synonymous with fun, which is why you have a trip to one of their parks planned.
-Ever since they opened their first place, in 1961, tourists and locals have been visiting Six Flags parks for decades, and for a good reason.
-When you’re at a Six Flags location it’s impossible to have a bad time.
+With twenty-seven theme parks all over the world, the name Six Flags is synonymous with fun.
+Ever since they opened their first park in 1961, tourists and locals have been visiting Six Flags parks for decades, and for a good reason.

 Of course, visits to theme parks of any kind require skillful packing because they’re typically an all-day commitment.
-And, theme parks can run on the expensive side, depending on how you approach them.
-This article will help you decide what you have to pack, what you can leave behind, and how to save a little bit of money along the way.
+And theme parks can run on the expensive side, depending on how you approach them.
+This article will help you decide what you have to pack, what to wear to Six Flags, what you can leave behind, and how to save a little bit of money along the way.

 See our product selection criteria and guidelines here.